 The Payment on Account can be thought of as a way of paying off some of your tax bill in advance.
-The first instalment is due on January 31 (the same day as your ‘balancing payment’, which clears your tax bill for the previous tax year), and the second is due at the end of July.
+The first instalment is due on January 31 (the same day as your ‘balancing payment’, which clears your tax bill for the previous tax year), and the second is due on July 31.
 It is intended to help you spread your payments out during the year – and, of course, to help provide the Exchequer with a financial boost in the middle of the year.

 Each of the two instalments of the Payment on Account will normally be 50 per cent of your previous tax bill.
-So, if you paid £10,000 in tax for the 2008-09 tax year, you will make the first Payment on Account of £5,000 on January 31, and another payment of £5,000 at the end of July.
+So, if you paid £10,000 in the tax year for which you are filing your return, you will make the first Payment on Account of £5,000 on January 31, and another payment of £5,000 on July 31.
 This will include Class 4 National Insurance Contributions where applicable, but not student loan repayments or Capital Gains Tax.

 There are some circumstances in which a Payment on Account will not be due.
-In the past, if your total tax bill for the previous tax year was less than £500, after any PAYE or other deductions at source, no Payment on Account was necessary.
-However, this limit has now increased to £1,000 as of January 2010.
+If your tax bill for the previous year was less than £1,000 after PAYE or other deductions at source, no Payment on Account is necessary.
 Similarly, no Payment on Account will be due if, in the previous tax year, 80 per cent or more of your tax was deducted at source.

 How to pay with Payment on Account